-- a) Retain the following council street trees: Trees 1A, 1, 2, 2A, 3, 4, 5, 6, 6A, 7, 8, 9, 9A, 9B, 9C, 10, 11, 17A, 17, 18A, 18, 19, 20, 21, 22, 23, 24 & 25. - b) Remove the following tree on site: Trees 15, 16A, 29, 37 80 & 81. - c) Remove the following Exempt trees on site: Trees 16, 26, 28, 36, 36A, 36B, 80A, 80B & 82 95. - d) Tree removal work shall be carried out by an experienced tree surgeon in accordance with Safe Work Australia Guide for Managing Risks of Tree Trimming and Removal (2016). - e) Install the following Tree Protection Measures around the retained street tree: Trees 1A, 1, 2, 2A, 3, 4, 5, 6, 6A, 7, 8, 9, 9A, 9B, 9C, 10, 11, 17A, 17, 18A, 18, 19, 20, 21, 22, 23, 24 & 25, tree protection measures shall be a temporary fence of chain wire panels 1.8 metres in height (or equivalent), supported by steel stakes or concrete blocks as required and fastened together and supported to prevent sideways movement.
-Existing boundary fences or walls are to be retained shall constitute part of the tree protection fence where appropriate.
-A sign is to be erected on the tree protection fences of the trees to be retained that the trees are covered by Council's tree preservation orders and that "No Access" is permitted into the tree protection zone; - f) Trunk protection shall consist of a padding material such as hessian or thick carpet underlay wrapped around the trunk.
+- a) Remove the following tree on site: Tree 1, 1A, 2, 3, 3A, 3B, 4A & 4B - b) Retain the following tree on site: Tree 4. - c) Tree removal work shall be carried out by an experienced tree surgeon in accordance with Safe Work Australia Guide for Managing Risks of Tree Trimming and Removal (2016).

+- d) Trunk protection shall consist of a padding material such as hessian or thick carpet underlay wrapped around the trunk.
 Timber planks (50mm x 100mm or similar) shall be placed over the padding and around the trunk of the tree at 150mm centres.
 The planks shall be secured with 8-gauge wire or hoop steel at 300mm spacing.
-Trunk protection shall extend a minimum height of 2 metres on 1A, 1, 2, 2A, 3, 4, 5, 6, 6A, 7, 8, 9, 9A, 9B, 9C, 10, 11, 17A, 17, 18A, 18, 19, 20, 21, 22, 23, 24 & 25 - refer Annexure D.

-- g) That a Tree Management Plan be prepared as part of the Construction Certificate by a consulting arborist who holds the Diploma in Horticulture (Arboriculture), Level 5 or above under the Australian Qualification Framework. - h) An AQF Level 5 Project Arborist shall be engaged to supervise the building works and certify compliance with all Tree Protection Measures. - i) The tree location plan can be found on Annexure B; & - j) The tree impact plan can be found on Annexure C.
+Trunk protection shall extend a minimum height of 2 metres on Tree 4 - refer Annexure D. - Install the following Tree Protection Measures around the retained trees on site: Tree 4, tree protection measures shall be a temporary fence of chain wire panels 1.8 metres in height (or equivalent), supported by steel stakes or concrete blocks as required and fastened together and supported to prevent sideways movement.
+A sign is to be erected on the tree protection fences of the trees to be retained that the trees are covered by Council's tree preservation orders and that "No Access" is permitted into the tree protection zone - refer Annexure D. - That a Tree Management Plan be prepared as part of the Construction Certificate by a consulting arborist who holds the Diploma in Horticulture (Arboriculture), Level 5 or above under the Australian Qualification Framework. - g) An AQF Level 5 Project Arborist shall be engaged to supervise the building works and certify compliance with all Tree Protection Measures. - h) The tree location plan can be found on Annexure B; & i) The tree impact plan can be found on Annexure C.

-schoo

-yadeson

-Ross Jackson M.A.A. & M.A.I.H.Co-written byConsulting Arborist 1695Luke JacksonGraduate Certificate in Arboriculture AQF Level 8 (Honours)Arborist AQF Level 5Diploma Horticulture (Arboriculture) - AQF Level 5Certificate III in HorticultureCertificate in Horticulture (Landscape - Honours)Evel 5
+Ross Jackson M.A.A. & M.A.I.H.

+Consulting Arborist 1695

+Graduate Certificate in Arboriculture AQF Level 8 (Honours)

+Diploma Horticulture (Arboriculture) - AQF Level 5

+Certificate III in Horticulture

+Certificate in Horticulture (Landscape - Honours)

+Luke Jackson

+Co-written by

+(Jackson

+Arborist AQF Level 5